moocow-the-bovine/unicruft/README.txt

     Building from SVN sources requires additional development tools to present on the build system.
 Then, follow the instructions in "Building from Source".

+    Included in the SVN repository are perl bindings for the unicruft library in the distribution subdirectory ./perl.
+See the file README.txt in that directory for installation details.

   Building from Source
     To build and install the entire package, issue the following commands to